 For the month of June, Grace has partnered with the Wesley Community Center to help provide diapers to children in need.
 We will be collecting diapers of all sizes but especially larger sizes (18 lbs. and greater) and Pull-Ups for the toddlers.

 Drop off your donations for the DIAPER DRIVE at the Church office or at the Mission Tables.

 SIMPLY ESSENTIAL HYGIENE PANTRY

-Day of Caring has established a “Personal Hygiene Pantry” in 2015.
+Day of Caring established a “Personal Hygiene Pantry” in 2015.
 Research shows that while personal hygiene items and cleaning supplies cannot

 be purchased with food stamps, sources for these items rarely exist.
 Day of Caring’s Personal Hygiene Pantry includes personal hygiene products